aiverify-foundation/aiverify/README.md

 This document provides important notices and information about the project that contributors and users should be aware of.
 Please take the time to read through this document thoroughly.

-## Installing AI Verify

-New to AI Verify?
-Generally, you should install AI Verify by building and running the [Dockerfile](https://aiverify-foundation.github.io/aiverify/getting-started/docker-setup/), which contains all the dependencies you need.
-This should get you ready to use AI Verify!
-See the installation guide for building and running from [source code](https://aiverify-foundation.github.io/aiverify/getting-started/source-code-setup/) if you wish to deal with dependencies on your own.

 ## User Guide

 Learn how you may utilise AI Verify effectively [here](https://aiverify-foundation.github.io/aiverify).